-- Authorized under FAR 91.501(c)(1). - You lease your aircraft with flight crew to a third party. - The third party lessee pays you rent for its use of your aircraft. - You operate your aircraft to transport the third party time share lessee. - You charge for the flights conducted under the time sharing arrangement as specified in FAR 91.501(d).
+- → Authorized under FAR 91.501(c)(1). - → You lease your aircraft with flight crew to a third party. - → The third party lessee pays you rent for its use of your aircraft. - → You operate your aircraft to transport the third party time share lessee. - → You charge for the flights conducted under the time sharing arrangement as specified in FAR 91.501(d).

-Aircraft Time Sharing (continued)
+Aircraft Time Sharing (Cont.)

-- ► FAR 91.501(d) charges cannot exceed (but may be less than) two times the cost of fuel, oil, lubricants, and other additives used during the flight, plus all of out of pocket expenses for: - > Travel expenses of the crew, including food, lodging and ground transportation; - Hangar and tie down costs away from the aircraft's Operating Base; - Insurance obtained for the specific flight; - Customs, foreign permit, and similar fees directly related to the flight; - In-flight food and beverages; - Passenger ground transportation; - Flight planning and weather contract services.
+- → FAR 91.501(d) charges cannot exceed (but may be less than) two times the cost of fuel, oil, lubricants, and other additives used during the flight, plus all of out of pocket expenses for: - travel expenses of the crew, including food, lodging and ground transportation; - hangar and tie down costs away from the aircraft's Operating Base; - insurance obtained for the specific flight; - landing fees, airport taxes and similar assessments; - customs, foreign permit, and similar fees directly related to the flight; - in-flight food and beverages; - passenger ground transportation; - flight planning and weather contract services.

-Non-Tax Advantages and Disadvantages of Time-Sharing
+Non-Tax Advantages and Disadvantages of Time Sharing

-Non-Tax Advantages:
+→ Non-Tax Advantages: